 The top has water rings, some dings, and some staining.
 In addition, one of the feet has had a chunk taken out of it.

-The fixes seem easy enough, don’t you think?
+At first glanc, the fixes seem easy enough, don’t you think?
 I’ve created a video tutorial for you below.
 Also, I’m outlining the steps I took in written form too.
 My goal was to show how my neutral bedroom can be changed up with just the simplest change with this vintage accent table.

 First, you know my sander came out to play. haha.
 I love that thing!
 In case you were wondering, this table is made of a beautiful walnut.
 It’s not often I get these gorgeous dark woods around here. mmmm…

-First, my Corner Cat took care of the large surface areas.
+Then, my Corner Cat took care of the large surface areas.
 However, I still needed to do a bit of hand-sanding with a piece of sandpaper to get in all the nooks and crannies.

-Then, once that was done, I wiped it down and applied a coat of wax to give a nice soft lustre finish.
+Next, once that was done, I wiped it down and applied a coat of wax to give a nice soft lustre finish.

 Now, it’s time to tackle that damaged foot.
 As you can see, it’s missing a corner edge on one foot.
 However, the gouge is not deep enough to accept wood filler or Bondo even.
 Both of those would just pop out eventually.

 Next, with that repair made to all feet, I painted the pedestal and legs to make it cohesive.
-Out comes my favorite Round Brush to play.
-It’s perfect for tackling turnings in no time.

 And how about that color?
 Sweet!
 Just perfect for adding a pop of color to any corner of your home.
 Regrettably, I don’t have a color name for you as it’s a seconds color I have yet to name.
 Thoughts??

-Also, as you can see in the video, I added a wash of a soft yellow paint.
+Additionally, as you can see in the video, I added a wash of a soft yellow paint.
 Then, I used a damp rag to wet distress, creating that time-worn wear I love.
 Last, I added a coat of gray wax to seal it all in and add a bit more of the worn look I was after.

 All this needed was a little TLC and some color fun to dress it up.
 Do you like it?
 I sure do!

-The feet now look uniform, like they’re supposed to have a notch out of each side.
+As well, the feet now look uniform, like they’re supposed to have a notch out of each side.
 Who would know, right?
 Meanwhile, the top is glowing with the natural walnut showcasing that beautiful grain.

 - Just the Woods